BrycenAB/BrycenAB/README.md

 ## About Me

-I'm Brycen, a passionate Data Science and AI student, always seeking innovative ways to solve problems and utilize the massive data reserves we have accumulated.
+I'm Brycen, a passionate computer science student with a focus on data science and AI, always seeking innovative ways to solve problems and utilize the massive data reserves we have accumulated.
 I love exploring the fascinating world of Machine Learning and Artificial Intelligence to uncover hidden patterns and make meaningful predictions.

 ## Interests